Planned Australian Cattle Dog litter

 Where do your breeding dogs live?

 Kathleen has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

-“The price of the pup includes first vaccinations and wormer and limited AKC registration.
-All puppies are sold on limited registration. $750 deposit, the other $750 before you pick up pup.
-We do not offer full registration on any of our pups.
-Active sports or herding homes only.”
+“The price of the pup includes first vaccinations and wormer and limited AKC registration with a spay/neuter contract.
+All puppies are sold on limited registration on a spay/neuter contract. $900 deposit, the other $850 before you pick up pup.
+Sports, obedience, or active pet homes.
+Do your research on this breed.”

 Copper Rock Australian Cattle Dogs meets or exceeds our community standards in these areas: